-FinCon isn’t about fancy speakers flying in and looking down on the community.
-We’re about speakers who are part of our community (or tangentially-related) and who can inspire or enlighten us.
+FinCon is a fantastic event for personal finance speakers and creators.
+We aren’t about speakers flying in and looking down on the community.
+We’re about speakers who are part of our community (or tangentially related) and who can inspire or enlighten us.
 We also want keynote speakers who will attend the event and get to know the community.
-We intentionally de-emphasize the main stage production and status to keep the focus on the FinCon Community, instead of any “stars” on stage.
+We intentionally de-emphasize the main stage production and status to keep the focus on the FinCon Community instead of any “stars” on stage.
 We aren’t “king and queen makers.”

-We also aren’t a corporate event who is simply spending their annual marketing budget.
-We’re a for-profit event supporting four full-time salaries with low pass pricing.
+We aren’t a corporate event simply spending its annual marketing budget.
+We’re a for-profit event supporting two full-time salaries with low pass pricing.
 Because of this, there is downward pressure on keynote speaker compensation.

-Each year, we brainstorm a short list of 5-10 speakers to approach.
-Ideas usually come from community input via post-conference surveys and the Facebook group, other events and individual recommendations, upcoming book releases, personal preferences from the team, and old and new industry leaders.
+Each year, we brainstorm a short list of 5-10 personal finance speakers to approach.
+Ideas usually come from community input via the Community Advisory Panel, surveys in the Facebook group, other events and individual recommendations, upcoming book releases, personal preferences from the team, and old and new industry leaders.

 We have more to offer speakers than just monetary compensation.
 We often offer to buy and distribute books, make media connections, include an exhibitor booth, and/or provide specialty services such as video and design services, partner on events and more.
 Compensation packages can both benefit event attendees (free books!) and help us financially.

 In the ten years of FinCon events, our highest total keynote speaker budget for a single year’s event was $27,000.
-That total amount included compensation for all of the keynote speakers for that event.
+That total amount included compensation for all of the main stage speakers for that event.